 The Dunedin Marina is one of the nicest in Florida.
 It is owned by the City of Dunedin.

 Dunedin has a strict sign ordinance that gives it a clean uncluttered look.

 You also don't see any franchise fast food restaurants or big box retail stores in this city.

-You will find several microbreweries, however, including Dunedin Brewery, the oldest such brewery in Florida.
+You will find several microbreweries, however, including Dunedin Brewery, the oldest microbrewery in Florida.

-The downtown area is very walkable.
-You can park your car and enjoy shopping, dining, and sightseeing.
+The downtown area is very walkable and has that small town charm.
+You can park your car and have easy access to shopping, dining, and sightseeing.

 There is also a trolley you can catch that will show you not only Dunedin, but Clearwater, Clearwater Beach, Sand Key, Dunedin, Palm Harbor, and Tarpon Springs.

 The original Orange Belt Railway bed was abandoned and was converted into what is now the Pinellas Trail.

 This is a 39 mile long pedestrian and bicycle trail that runs from Tarpon Springs to St. Petersburg.

 The world-class beaches are an important feature of Dunedin.
 There are beautiful beaches along Dunedin Causeway, on Honeymoon Island, and at Caladesi Island State Park.